 So, how do you go about spotting these trends in your customer insight?
 If you’ve got time to spare, then you can sift through the content manually.
 But it’s probably best to let software do the hard work for you.
 Not only is the process infinitely quicker but it also eradicates the chance of human error and bias.

 Feefo’s Customer Sentiment Insight tool automatically analyses your customer feedback, identifies sentiment and gives you an at-a-glance view of the main issues that are affecting your customers.
-Performance profiling can instantly analyse your customer insight with:
+Performance profiling can instantly analyze your customer insight with:

 “We wanted the ability to show we listen to our customers and Customer Sentiment Insight has given us the perfect opportunity to connect and demonstrate our fantastic customer service.
 It has helped us to see what we could do to improve our delivery processes and opened up some really interesting conversations between us and Our Customers.
 The conversations were fed back to the relevant decision makers, who were then able to take action and improve the customer experience”.